Maha Singh: Leadership of the Sukerchakia Misl

 He succeeded his father as the chief of the Sukerchakia Misl.
 Maha Singh was assisted by his mother in the affairs of the state.
 Desan Kaur was a worldly-wise, experienced, courageous and an intelligent lady, her people were content with her admiration skills.
-To strengthen her position she married her daughter, Raj Kaur to Sahib Singh, son of Gujjar Singh of the Bhangi Misl and the other daughter was married to Sohel Singh.
-She later arranged for her son Maha Singh to be married to Raj Kaur, daughter of Gajpat Singh Sidhu of Jind in 1774.
+To strengthen her position she married her daughter, Raj Kaur to Sahib Singh, son of Gujjar Singh of the Bhangi Misl and the other daughter, Saher Kaur was married to Sohel Singh.
+She later arranged for her son Maha Singh to be married to Rajkumari Raj Kaur, daughter of Raja Gajpat Singh of Jind in 1774.
 By setting up these alliances she ensured the sympathies of the Phulkians and the Bhangis(who were jealous of the growing fame of her late husband); these matrimonial alliances helped her consolidate power.
-Desan Kaur and Maha Singh were assisted by her brothers Dal Singh and Gurbaksh Singh as well as Sardar Jai Singh Kanhaiya with whom Charat Singh once exchanged turbans with- a practice done to express solidarity with each other.
+Desan Kaur and Maha Singh were assisted by her brothers Dal Singh of Akalgarh and Gurbaksh Singh as well as Sardar Jai Singh Kanhaiya with whom Charat Singh once exchanged turbans with - a practice done to express solidarity with each other.

 Soon Maha Singh captured the Rohtas Fort from Nur-ud-din Bamezai, a general of Ahmad Shah Durrani and occupied Kotli Ahangaran, near Sialkot.
 After this victory, he laid a four-month siege to Rasool Nagar assisted by Jai Singh Kanhaiya.
 He triumphed over Pir Muhammad, the ruler of the Chathas, on the eastern bank of river Chenab who surrendered to Maha Singh.
 This victory added luster to the Sukarchakia Misal, and many other chiefs who were the dependents of the Bhangis offered to transfer their allegiance to the Sukarchakias.
-While he was at battle, Raj Kaur affectionately known as Mai Malwain gave birth to Maha Singh's only son who she named Budh Singh after their ancestor who received amrit sanskar from Guru Gobind Singhji himself.
-On his return from Rasulnagar, Maha Singh was presented with his son and to commemorate his victory renamed him Ranjit Singh.
+While he was at battle, Raj Kaur affectionately known as Mai Malwain gave birth to their only son.
+The child was named Budh Singh after their ancestor who received amrit sanskar from Guru Gobind Singh himself.
+On his return from Rasulnagar, Maha Singh was presented with his son and to commemorate his victory the child's name was changed to Ranjit meaning "victor in battle") Singh (meaning "lion").

-Mahn Singh distributed grains to every body who approached him, it was said that his good will was the reason behind the recovery of his son from smallpox.
+Mahan Singh distributed grains to every body who approached him, it was said that his good will was the reason behind the recovery of his son from smallpox.